CATERING ASSISTANT: MS FEVEN ABREHA

 business director: mr paul martin

-Paul completed a degree in Computing and Business Administration at the University of Kent in 2004 and has since worked for a Japanese University and group of High Schools in the UK and Japan.
-His career began in IT management but latterly he has also been responsible for a range of support services from Finance through to Estates and Facilities.
+Paul completed a degree in Computing and Business Administration at the University of Kent and has since worked for a Japanese University and group of High Schools in the UK and Japan.
+His career began in IT management, but lately was responsible for a range of support services from Finance through to Estates and Facilities.

 lead teacher of biology: mr simon maunder

 Simon Maunder studied Zoology at Swansea University and has over twenty years experience teaching Biology in London.
 He feels very lucky to be sharing his fascination for the living world with younger generations.
 Simon also runs the LAET Medicine Society and coordinates support for our students' applications into Medicine, Dentistry and other healthcare careers.